 In order to figure out the length of your cycle and when each phase occurs, there are a few simple things you can track on your own.
 As outlined in Taking Charge Of Your Fertility, once ovulation occurs, you experience a significant rise in your Basal Body Temperature (BBT).
 This rise is typically 0.4 degrees Fahrenheit, and the temperature shift is sustained until progesterone begins to drop off and menstruation starts over again.
 The day just before this temperature shift is the day you ovulated.

 Tracking your temperature shifts, along with a secondary metric such as cervical fluid, will give you a clear picture of your cycle length and what day ovulation typically occurs.

-This information is not only valuable when it comes to training with your menstrual cycle, it’s also incredibly important when trying to conceive, or prevent a pregnancy.
+This information is not only valuable when it comes to cycle syncing your workouts, it’s also incredibly important when trying to conceive, or prevent a pregnancy.
 In fact, this method, also known as the Fertility Awareness Method (FAM), is what my husband and I used for birth control for 6 years, and is also how we conceived and became pregnant shortly thereafter.

 To track your cycles, you simply take your BBT each morning at the same time before getting out of bed with a basal thermometer.
 You can track your temperature changes on a printable chart, which also includes space to note changes in cervical fluid.

 Hormones, Glucose, and Energy Levels

 While there is limited research about cycle syncing, studies shows there are factors that may affect your workouts.

 First, the rise in core body temperature that occurs after ovulation can affect how quickly you fatigue.
 One study showed that during the luteal phase, time to fatigue was reduced in hot and humid conditions.
 Additionally, studies suggest that insulin sensitivity changes throughout your cycle.